digital-blueprint/handbook/docs/frontend/dev/ui_guideline.md

 If you have an endless scroll, you can also show up a `select all` button as it was done in the Nextcloudfilepicker Webcomponent.

-If you have row action buttons you can distinguish between: selecting a row and connect these rows with a button or you can create a call to actions column in the last column of the table.
-The row action buttons can placed there.
+If you have row action buttons you can distinguish between: selecting a row and connect these rows with a button, or you can create a call to actions column in the last column of the table.
+The row action buttons can be placed there.
 E.g.: Open the row in Detail, edit a row, delete a row...

 The table footer only appears if you have pagination enabled.
 In this section, the pagination, the next/prev/last/first buttons and the actual page is shown.